 Now for the steps to managing dating multiple girlfriends!

 In a perfect world, what would your relationships with women look like?
 Forget what your friends want.
 Forget what society wants.
 Forget what you think is possible.

 Decide what sort of relationship you would want if you were John Mayer and every girl in the world were begging for the chance to see you.

 Do you want a girlfriend?
 Do you want a bunch of one-night stands?
 Do you want 3 girls you are seeing who love you as much as an exclusive girlfriend would, and the freedom to meet new girls as well?

 Lock this in.
 This is where you are going.
 This is your North Star.
-You need to be crystal fucking clear on this because if you choose open relationships, you will face some heavy emotional pushing to compromise on this point.
+You need to be crystal clear and confident on this because if you choose open relationships, you will face some heavy emotional pushing to compromise on this point.
 It is in those times that you will need to look to your North Star and follow it, despite the temptation to cave.

 I decided that I wanted multiple girlfriends.
 I wanted to love different things in different girls and I wanted the freedom to never stop exploring.
 I decided that if you offered me the most perfect girl in the world on one hand, and the most perfect girl in the world plus the freedom to meet other great girls on the other, I’d take the other.

 Know your goals and reassess often.
 Don’t pursue a lifestyle you don’t want.
 Don’t settle.

 Rule #1 importance-wise.
 Never lie.
 Ever.
 You are a piece of shit if you lie about this because you WILL devastate girls.